Help

 • Activate Pro version…: Open the dialog to activate the Pro version.
 The email used to buy the Pro version Licences and the license will be required.

 *It is possible to change the default LoopToGo folder by creating the following registry entry : UserPath in Computer\HKEY_CURRENT_USER\SOFTWARE\LoopToGo.
 Note that you must be very careful when editing Windows Registry.
 Modifying the registry improperly can result in Windows or other applications becoming corrupted!
-When the UserPath value is created, LoopToGo will use it for all its configuration files (MyConf.xml, etc.) and all its sub-folder (Songs, FxChains, Scripts, etc.)
+When the UserPath value is created, LoopToGo will use it for all its configuration files (MyConf.xml, etc.) and all its sub-folder (Songs, FxChains, Scripts, etc.).
+Your Windows account needs to have Administrator permissions to use this functionality.
+If not, you must start LoopToGo « as Administrator ».

 Transport